 Each division chairperson is required to submit to the Vice President for Instructional Affairs through the Director of Academic Programs or your Instructional Coordinator, a monthly progress report of divisional activities.
-The report covers progress on established college priorities, visitors, personnel information, highlights of the month, and the needs of the individual division.
+The report covers visitors, personnel information, highlights of the month, and the needs of the individual division.
 Its purpose is to disseminate information and to help provide direction for future activities.
 Faculty members are encouraged to submit information to their Instructional Coordinator or chairperson for inclusion in the monthly report.